4 Rules for Intuitive UX

 The lesson here is clear.
 Never sell your company, and always always obey the Law of Locality.

-(There are actually 3 laws of locality, and “Put UI elements where they affect change” is only the first.
+(There are actually 3 laws of locality, and “Put UI elements where they effect change” is only the first.
 If you’re interested, read more here)

 2. ABD: Anything but Dropdowns